Elvis Aaron Presley 1953-1955| The Hillbilly Cat

 22 April.
 Texarkana, AR.
 Arkansas Municipal Stadium

 23 April.
 Waco, Texas.
-Heart O' Texas Coliseum - Louisiana Hayride Elvis Presley Photos - Remote Broadcast.
+Heart O' Texas Coliseum - Louisiana Hayride - Remote Broadcast.

 24 April.
 Houston, Texas.
 Magnolia Gardens (matinee)